 The Office of Special Education Training and Monitoring provides specific trainings to the field related to special education and oversees district monitoring and the District Determination process.
 The Office works closely with districts to ensure compliance with the Federal Reporting Indicators related to the provision of services for students with disabilities.
 All program approval for public schools, private academies and private providers of special education are processed through this office.

-- Program Approval
+- Approval of Educational Programs

 - Approved Private Special Education Programs

 - Monitoring -Program Approval and General Supervision (PAGS)

 Office of Special Programs